mcc-us/mcc-us.github.io.bkup/_posts/2024-01-11-chart-of-accounts.md

 title: chart of accounts
 ---

-Numbering & delination of COA
+Numbering & delineation of COA

 COA's should be printable and easy to reference bc it may be used often.
 Small businesses may have 250.

-**Typically, chart of accounts have 5 categories:**
-1. Assets
-2. Liabilities
-3. Equity
-4. Revenue
-5. Expenses

-**Sometimes numbered:**
+**Typically, 5 categories: A. L. O. R. E.**

+*Assets, Liabilities, Owner Equity, Revenue, Expenses*

+*Often numbered:*

 | Range | Account Type | Category or Financial Report |
 |-:|:-|-:|